He has successfully completed assignments for several clients including the following:

-The client will benefit both from the skills that FCL has built up over years working in similar industries and from the R&D work FCL engages in to prepare for future contracts.
+The client will benefit both from the skills that FCL has built up working in similar industries elsewhere and from the R&D work FCL engages in to prepare for future contracts.
 Furthermore, unless the client requires otherwise, FCL will leave a set of very comprehensive documents with the client.
 On most contracts one of the client's senior engineers or project managers works directly with FCL's representative to ensure that the best possible support is given.
 FCL will work with him/her to ensure that everything required is transferred, hardware demonstrated, questioned answered and all documents supplied.

 FCL respects the clients' proprietary work and always assumes the highest level of confidentiality.
 It will never release any of this information elsewhere without the explicit and unambiguous written permission from the owner.
 FCL is happy to sign any reasonably worded confidentiality, non-disclosure or similar agreement with the client.

 To provide a consistently delivered and highly professional service.

 Either.
 If either the client contacts FCL directly or vice versa, and this results in FCL providing the client with services, FCL will normally invoice the client directly.
 An exception might be in the unlikely event that FCL has a current exclusivity agreement with a particular third party relating to that client.

 A competitive market rate.
 This would normally be delivery-based because FCL works on a business to business basis and FCL can offer increasing discounts for a longer engagements.
 The savings in time and travelling expenses for all off-site work will be passed on to the client by way of a reduced rate.
 These will also reduce the client's costs, reduce traffic congestion and reduce pollution.
 There will be less environmental damage and extra available time to support the client which would otherwise have been spent travelling.